 Phase 1 Environmental Site Assessment is to be performed in conformance with all of the components of the ASTM Standard Practice E 1527 Phase I Environmental Site Assessment Scope of Work.

-Phase 2 Environmental Site Assessment is to include inspection service, arranging for driller to take boring samples and reading of the boring samples as directed by the District’s Hydrogeology Department.
+Phase 2 Environmental Site Assessment is to include inspection service, arranging for driller to take boring samples and reading of the boring samples as directed by District Staff.

-The District shall specify the number of reports required.
+District Staff shall specify the number of reports required.

 APPRAISAL